prateek18801/prateek18801/readme.md

 # Hi there, I am Prateek

 I am a software developer from India.
 This is the place where I make and break things.
-For a better visual representation of my work please visit [here](https://prateek18801.github.io/portfolio/).
+For a better visual representation of my work, please visit [my portfolio](https://prateek18801.github.io/portfolio/).
+For a summary, have a look at my [resume](https://prateek18801.github.io/resume/).

 ## Tech Stack